 Summits – OSCE Heads of State or Government meet periodically to set priorities and provide orientation at the highest political level.
 Each Summit is preceded by a review conference, where the implementation of OSCE commitments is reviewed and Summit documents are negotiated.
 The most recent Summits were held in Astana (2010), Istanbul (1999), Lisbon (1996), Budapest (1994), Helsinki (1992) and Paris (1990).

 Ministerial Council (MC) – a meeting of OSCE Foreign Ministers is convened in those years when no Summit takes place to review OSCE activities and to make appropriate decisions.
-The last Ministerial Council was held virtually by the Albanian Chairmanship in December 2020.
+The last Ministerial Council was held in Lodz, Poland in December 2022.

 Operational structures and institutions